 He has a no-nonsense approach and encourages followers to stick to his rules backed up by his reasoning.

 You can find the Dave Ramsey Radio Show on Youtube.
-He has a new show daily weekdays and the Youtube channel features plenty of archives.
+He has a new show daily on weekdays and the Youtube channel features plenty of archives.
 Pretty much any questions about his plan have already been asked so you can just search them on Youtube and listen to his in-depth answers.

 Dave Ramsey won’t be to everyone’s tastes.
 He’s straightforward, blunt and to the point.
 He also incorporates and references some of his strong Christain faith in his answers but if you are looking for a plan to become debt-free, he is one of the best resources for getting started and he is highly motivating.

 Dave Ramsey methods and motivation have helped thousands of people pay off their debt and many to pay off their mortgages and become totally debt-free.